Dynamical tunnelling with ultracold atoms in magnetic microtraps: Conclusions

 \section{Conclusions}

 We have studied dynamical tunnelling in a driven 1D single-well potential {provided by the magnetic field of} a current-carrying wire on an atom chip.
-An experiment using such a geometry would provide a stronger case for dynamical tunnelling than those performed in optical lattices~\cite{Steck2001,Hensinger2001}, where some ambiguity exists as to the single-well nature of the dynamical tunnelling and the correspondence to the classical dynamics.
+An experiment performed in this geometry would provide the possibility of studying the quantum-classical transition as a function of the effective Planck's constant.
+It also has a clear correspondence to the classical dynamical picture, uncomplicated by coherences between neighbouring wells of a standing wave~\cite{Hensinger2001}.

 We have analyzed the dependence of the dynamical tunnelling rate with the experimental parameters and observed that it fluctuates considerably, a feature previously observed for other trapping potentials.
-In the limiting case of the quantum/regular regime, we were able to relate the variation in the tunnelling rate to the energy spectrum of an integrable Hamiltonian.
-In the classical/chaotic regime, the variation in the tunnelling rate is linked to a chaos-assisted tunnelling phenomenon for high $\kbar$.
+In the limiting case of the quantum regular regime, we were able to relate the variation in the tunnelling rate to the energy spectrum of an integrable Hamiltonian.
+In the classical chaotic regime, the variation in the tunnelling rate is linked to a chaos-assisted tunnelling phenomenon for high $\kbar$.
 For lower $\kbar$ we have underlined the role of classical resonances linking the islands of regular motion with the sea of chaos.

 Finally we have considered the experimental prospects for realising dynamical tunnelling with a BEC in a magnetic microtrap.
 We have found that dynamical tunnelling would be observable on a $10$ ms timescale for realistic atom-chip parameters provided the dynamics in the plane perpendicular to the motion could be frozen out.
 However, this requires BECs with a rather small number of atoms.
 Our conclusions hold in the presence of nonlinearities due to atomic interactions as long as these are not too large.